 Putting you in control of a sword-wielding space ninja (yes, it’s as cool as it sounds), the game feels like a cross between For Honor and Destiny 2, with modes offering PvE and PvP matches to keep you engaged.
 There’s even a story mode, and it’s actually pretty fun, if a little repetitive in places.

 Developer Digital Extremes has also been dedicated to Warframe, rolling out regular updates and events that offer new upgrades and expansion on its rich lore.
-It may have floundered on consoles, but Warframe is one of the best examples of how to do the best free Steam games right.
+It may have floundered on consoles, but Warframe is one of the best examples of how to do the best free games on Steam right.

 Download here: Warframe